nbren12/python-packaging-rodeo/README.md

 The following recipe is kryptonite for most python package managers
 - tensorflow - is bloated and pins specific versions of many of  its dependencies
 - cartopy - has many system dependencies
--  <random niche pakage that's on pypi >.
+-  <random niche package that's on pypi >.
+This can be easily installed by `pip install`, but isn't in most distributions.
 The tool docrep is a good example.

-Typically, one will need to use several package managers to handle this situation
+Typically, one will need to use several package managers to handle this situation.
 The Rodeo sees if there is any ONE tool that can manage these three dependencies.
 To manage a dependency a tool must
 1. be able to install a working  environment
    1. in a reasonable amount of time
 2. be able to lock this installed environment so that it can reproduced at a future date.